- Categories:

 As we mentioned, non-selective herbicides aren’t picky – they will eliminate just about any plant it contacts.
 So the product should be used where it can’t harm desirable plants, such as on sidewalks or bare ground.
 The most common non-selective herbicide is Glyphosate (RoundUp), and it is actually the most commonly used herbicide in the world.
 But what happens when you use something excessively?
 Resistance.
 Over the years plants have built up a tolerance to Glyphosate, reducing the herbicide’s effectiveness.
 Which is why Horizon recommends Cheetah Pro with Glufosinate.
 Because Cheetah Pro is a contact herbicide, it works much more quickly showing results in 24-48 hours.

-Always maybe add that anytime you spray a systemic herbicide, you should use a water conditioner to ensure that the chemical goes into solution, not suspension.
+Anytime you spray a systemic herbicide, you should use a water conditioner to ensure that the chemical goes into solution, not suspension.
 Whatever type of herbicide you choose, you can find it at your local Horizon Distributors.